-On exchange programs, MICA emphasizes immersion in an institutional setting alongside regular degree candidates from the host country.
+On exchange programs, MICA emphasizes academic immersion alongside regular degree-seeking students from the host country.
 Do your best to duplicate the experience of the host country student and be aware that the host institution will teach and evaluate you according to the same standards that it applies to its own students.
-Expect to encounter differeing teaching styles and to have to adapt to different academic expectations.
+Expect to encounter different teaching styles and to have to adapt to different academic expectations.

 A successful study abroad experience really depends on your positive predisposition to learn in an unfamiliar academic and social system.
 You won't understand everything immediately.
 However, work hard and maintain an open mind.
 If you take a proactive approach to learning and engage voluntarily in learning activities that complement your curriculum, you will develop your artistic and cross-cultural skills.

 Although challenging, we urge you to distance yourself as much as possible from other U.S. students.
 Make a conscious effort to expand your academic and social interactions beyond the students on your program.
 Staying in a group is often a barrier to integration into local society, reducing opportunities for new cultural experiences and learning.

 MICA's Office of International Affairs provides advising, pre-departure sessions, and a study abroad student handbook to guide you in your preparation for and adaptation to living and studying abroad.
 You are required to attend a pre-departure orientation and read the study abroad handbook.
 Both the pre-departure orientation and handbook provide essential information on traveling, safety, academics, cultural adjustment and more.

 You will be charged by MICA for regular MICA tuition during participation in the program.
 You must make payments in accordance with MICA's published schedule for payment of tuition.
 MICA tuition does not cover the costs of accommodations and meals, transportation, host institution fees (e.g., studio fee, activity fee, etc.), insurance, passport and visa fees, and personal expenses.
 Students do not need to pay tuition at the host institution.